-- granted to Mr. Moody that are currently exercisable or will become exercisable within 60 days of March 31, 2019. - (18) Mr. Adam Quist is Vice President Memorial Services, Assistant Secretary, and General Counsel of the Company.
-Includes options to purchase 23,770 shares of Class A common stock and options to purchase 23,770 shares of Class C common stock that are currently exercisable or will become exercisable within 60 days of March 31, 2020.
-The options to purchase 45,602 shares of Class C common stock may also, at Mr. Quist's election, consist of options to purchase 48,602 shares of Class A common stock, or any combination thereof.
-Mr. Adam Quist has elected to purchase Class C common shares with such options to the extent there are sufficient authorized but unissued Class C common shares available for issuance with respect to such options. - (19) Mr. Johnson is the Company's Vice President of Mortgage Operations.
-Includes options to purchase 48,697 shares of Class A common stock granted to Mr. Johnson that are currently exercisable or will become exercisable within 60 days of March 31, 2020. - (20) Dr. Hunter is a director of the Company.
-Includes options to purchase 68,513 shares of Class A common stock granted to Dr. Hunter that are currently exercisable or will become exercisable within 60 days of March 31, 2019. - (21) Mr. Fuller is a director of the Company.
-Includes options to purchase 42,041 shares of Class A common stock granted to Mr. Fuller that are currently exercisable, or will become exercisable, within 60 days of March 31, 2020. - (22) Mr. Cook is a director of the Company.
-Includes options to purchase 42,041 shares of Class A common stock granted to Mr. Cook that are currently exercisable or will become exercisable within 60 days of March 31, 2020. - (23) Mr. Wilbur is a director of the Company.
-Includes options to purchase 25,779 shares of Class A common stock granted to Mr. Wilbur that are currently exercisable or will become exercisable within 60 days of March 31, 2020.
+- (18) Mr. Adam Quist is the Vice President Memorial Services, Assistant Secretary, and General Counsel of the Company.
+Includes options to purchase 28,289 shares of Class A common stock and options to purchase 113,944 shares of Class C common stock that are currently exercisable.
+The options to purchase 113,944 shares of Class C common stock may also, at Mr. Quist's election, consist of options to purchase 113,944 shares of Class A common stock, or any combination thereof.
+Mr. Adam Quist has elected to purchase Class C common shares with such options to the extent there are sufficient authorized but unissued Class C common shares available for issuance with respect to such options.
+Otherwise, Mr. Quist will elect to purchase shares of Class A common stock with respect to such options. - (19) Mr. Stephens is the Company's Senior General Counsel and Secretary.
+Includes options to purchase 60,640 shares of Class A common stock granted to Mr. Stephens that are currently exercisable. - (20) Mr. Johnson is the Company's Vice President of Mortgage Operations.
+Includes options to purchase 73,423 shares of Class A common stock granted to Mr. Johnson that are currently exercisable. - (21) Mr. Moody is a director of the Company.
+Includes options to purchase 71,202 shares of Class A common stock granted to Mr. Moody that are currently exercisable. - (22) Dr. Hunter is a director of the Company.
+Includes options to purchase 71,202 shares of Class A common stock granted to Dr. Hunter that are currently exercisable. - (23) Mr. Fuller is a director of the Company.
+Includes options to purchase 52,572 shares of Class A common stock granted to Mr. Fuller that are currently exercisable. - (24) Mr. Cook is a director of the Company.
+Includes options to purchase 52,572 shares of Class A common stock granted to Mr. Cook that are currently exercisable. - (25) Mr. Wilbur is a director of the Company.
+Includes options to purchase 30,103 shares of Class A common stock granted to Mr. Wilbur that are currently exercisable.

-The Company's executive officers and directors, as a group, own beneficially approximately 17.5% of the outstanding shares of the Company's Class A and Class C common stock.
+The Company's executive officers and directors, as a group, own beneficially approximately 11.6% of the outstanding shares of the Company's Class A and Class C common stock.